Overview – Toro-Semliki WR

 Weather & Climate

-Toro-Semliki is characterized by a hot climate, with the temperature halving after the sun sets, and the constant prospect of rain.
-Its two Wet seasons (March to May and August to November) bring little relief from the heat, despite lots of rain – particularly from March to May when local roads get washed out.
-You’ll get slightly less soaked during what passes for the Dry seasons (December to February and June to July).
+Toro-Semliki has a hot climate, with daytime temperatures typically peaking at 29°C/84°F and dropping to 19°C/66°F after the sun sets.
+The two main Wet seasons (March to May and August to November) bring little relief from the heat, despite lots of rain.
+Rain is still a possibility during the Dry seasons (December to February and June to July), but less likely.

 Best Time To Visit